 Community feed highlighting drop-ins for deeper engagement

-This is what makes a Community of Practice different from a typical LMS — the focus is not just on course completion, resource views or discussion comments; it’s the impact of what members do as a result of what they’ve gained from the community.
-And in this case, members of the community are bringing the Sadlier curriculum to life in new, reimagined ways.
+This is what makes a Community of Practice platform different from a typical LMS — the focus is not just on course completion, resource views or discussion comments; it’s the impact of what members do as a result of what they’ve gained from the community.
+And in this case, members of the Community of Practice are bringing the Sadlier curriculum to life in new, reimagined ways.